 This practical course covers electronic and computer servicing.
-You will learn how a PC works and build one from components.
-You will also learn how to upgrade and repair a PC.
-Programming skills for use in Industry and core Electronic skills are covered too.
+It is designed for careers in computer and Electronic Engineering.
+You will learn how a PC works and build one from components and upgrade/repair a PC.
+Plus you will learn core Electronic skills.

 This course covers the basic knowledge and understanding of the principles and methods involved in Engineering and technology.

 The qualification covers one mandatory unit:

 Additionally, there are four optional units:

 If you want to progress into employment in the engineering industry, we can train you to a standard of practical proficiency and give you the opportunity to acquire appropriate practical engineering skills and knowledge.

 The EAL Level 2 Diploma in Performing Engineering Operations is made up of 3 mandatory units and 3 optional units.